 School Gardens and Growing at Home

-With schools closed through May 15, 2020, what are you doing with your school garden?
-Is your school administration allowing access to your school garden?
+What are you doing with your school garden?
 Are you encouraging kids and families to grow and garden at home?

 A few schools in Guilford County shared that they are doing the following:

 - Organizing a garden care schedule for families, teachers, or individual volunteers to take turns tending the school garden (fewer than 10 people at a time).
 Produce will be donated to neighbors and others that need food.